tkucecon/TVP_EWIs/README.md

 ## stan/gaussian.stan
 Stan code to run MCMC estimation for the baseline model.
 Here I assume that the coefficients are identical across countries contemporally, but evolves over time following a random walk with Gaussian errors (state equation), namely
-$$\beta_t \sim N(\beta_{t-1}, \sigma)$$
+$$\beta_t \sim N(\beta_{t-1}, Q)$$
 This state equation implicitly assumes that the coefficients smoothly and slowly evolves over time.
-To avoid the problem of over-fitting and allow for sparsity, Horseshoe priors are assumed for both $\beta_0$ and $\sigma$.
-For the estimation of TVP models under the assumption of sparsity, see Bitto and Fruhwirth-Schnatter (2019)[^2].
+To avoid the problem of over-fitting and allow for sparsity, Horseshoe priors are assumed for both $\beta_0$ and $Q$.
+For the estimation of TVP models under the assumption of sparsity, see Bitto and Fruhwirth-Schnatter (2019)[^3].

-[^2]: Bitto, Angela, and Sylvia Frühwirth-Schnatter.
+[^3]: Bitto, Angela, and Sylvia Frühwirth-Schnatter.
 "Achieving shrinkage in a time-varying parameter model framework."
 Journal of Econometrics 210.1 (2019): 75-97.

 ## util/plot_heat.r
 A function to plot a heat-map of the time-varying coefficients.